heathermiller/dist-prog-book/chapter/8/big-data.md

 The DataFrame API also supports inline UDF definitions without complicated packaging and registration.
 Because UDFs and queries are both expressed in the same general purpose language (Python or Scala), users can use standard debugging tools.

 However, a DataFrame lacks type safety.
 In the above example, attributes are referred to by string names.
 Hence, it is not possible for the compiler to catch any errors.
 If attribute names are incorrect then the error will only detected at runtime, when the query plan is created.

+Also, Dataframe is both very brittle and very verbose as well, because the user has to cast each row and column to specific types before they can do anything on them.
+Naturally this is very error-prone because one could accidentally choose the wrong index for a row/column and end up with a ```ClassCastException```.

 Spark introduced a extension to Dataframe called ***Dataset*** to provide this compile type safety.
 It embraces object oriented style for programming and has an additional feature termed Encoders.
 Encoders translate between JVM representations (objects) and Spark’s internal binary format.
 Spark has built-in encoders which are very advanced in that they generate byte code to interact with off-heap data and provide on-demand access to individual attributes without having to de-serialize an entire object